Connector catalog

 Note: IBM Support is only available for the connector when it is used with the LogMiner adapter.

-The following example provides the configuration required for a basic username and password connection.
+See the following sample KafkaConnector custom resource for a basic username and password connection:

 apiVersion: eventstreams.ibm.com/v1beta2